Slabserver/slabserver.github.io/docs/documentation/nexus/hurtin-slabbers/technical.md

 ## Notes

-- The nether and end are disabled.
+- The Nether and End are disabled.
 - Instancing is handled by MythicDungeons, the same system used in Decked Out.
 Each session gets a fresh world copy.
 When the last player leaves, the instance is deleted.
 - The save system works through level cards issued by Parkour on level exit.
 These are physical items the player holds between sessions.